 9 “As the Father loved Me, I also have loved you; abide in My love.

-Jesus now returns to the crucial theme of love beginning at verse 9.
+Jesus now returned to the crucial theme of love, beginning at verse 9.
 Note the elements of His presentation on love:

 The Father loves the Son

 The Son loves His followers

 Jesus’ followers are to remain in His love